Russia: Dozens missing in deadly Siberian mining incident | DW | 25.11.2021

 Dozens of people are trapped underground, at least 11 people have died, in an accident at a mine in Siberia, Russian officials said on Thursday.

-The Emergencies Ministry said that 237 miners had been brought to the surface and that rescue work for the 39 missing workers at the Listvyazhnaya coal mine in the Kuznetzk Basin was ongoing.
+The Emergencies Ministry said that 237 miners had been brought to the surface and that rescue work for the 46 trapped workers at the Listvyazhnaya coal mine in the Kuznetzk Basin was ongoing.

 Russia's state Tass news agency cited an unnamed emergency official as saying that coal dust had caught fire, causing smoke to fill the mine through the ventilation system.